 - Coat the pork loin steaks in the flour.

-- One by one, dredge the pork in the whisked egg, followed by the breadcrumbs taking care to press the breadcrumbs into the steaks so that they are evenly coated.
+- One by one, dredge the pork in the whisked egg, followed by the breadcrumbs.
+Take care to press the breadcrumbs into the steaks so that they are evenly coated.

-- Heat the oil in a large skillet on medium-high heat.
-Cook the schnitzels for 8-12 minutes, occasionally turning them until golden brown.
+- Heat the oil in a large frying pan over medium–high heat.
+Cook the schnitzels for 8–12 minutes, occasionally turning them, until golden brown.

 - Drain on a paper towel, season with salt and serve.